Sky Ferreira: 2013–2018: Night Time, My Time, touring, and acting roles

-In September, Ferreira starred as Kaycee in the independent film The Green Inferno.
-In the early morning of September 14, she and her boyfriend, DIIV frontman Zachary Cole Smith, were arrested at a traffic stop in Saugerties, New York for drug possession.
+In September, Ferreira starred in the independent film The Green Inferno.
+In the early morning of September 14, she and her boyfriend, DIIV frontman Zachary Cole Smith, were arrested at a traffic stop in Saugerties, New York, for drug possession.
 Ferreira, who was in possession of ecstasy tablets, was arrested on drug possession and resisting arrest; Smith was in possession of heroin.
 She bailed herself out.
-In October, Ferreira cancelled the final week of her tour with Vampire Weekend after sustaining a hemorrhage to her vocal cords, which she later added was caused by a vocal node that was repeatedly misdiagnosed as laryngitis.
-In November, Ferreira and Icona Pop were announced as the opening acts for Miley Cyrus' Bangerz Tour, which began on February 14, 2014.
+In October, Ferreira canceled the final week of her tour with Vampire Weekend after sustaining a hemorrhage to her vocal cords, which she later said was caused by a vocal node that was repeatedly misdiagnosed as laryngitis.
+In November, Ferreira and Icona Pop were announced as the opening acts for Miley Cyrus's Bangerz Tour, which began on February 14, 2014.
 Later that month, she released her third extended play, Night Time, My Time: B-Sides Part 1.
 In December, Ferreira was announced as the spokeswoman for hair care brand Redken.
 She subsequently appeared as a guest vocalist with Ariel Pink on his track "My Molly", which was released as a music video on December 23 of that year.

 On February 20, 2014, during the third performance opening for the Bangerz Tour, Ferreira fell and split open her shin onstage.
-After completing the performance, Ferreira was taken by ambulance to an Anaheim hospital and treated with 60 stitches.
-As a result of the injury, she was forced to temporarily pull out of support for the tour, but returned shortly after.
-On November 20, 2014, while on her North American tour, Ferreira debuted a new track called "Guardian".
+After completing the performance, she was taken by ambulance to an Anaheim hospital and treated with 60 stitches.
+As a result, she had to temporarily pull out of support for the tour, but she soon returned.
+On November 20, 2014, on her North American tour, Ferreira debuted the track "Guardian".

-On July 16, 2014, Ferreira announced via Twitter that she was working on her second album.
-She described the sound of the album as "more aggressive" and is working with Ariel Rechtshaid and Justin Raisen, with whom she produced Night Time, My Time, as well as Bobby Gillespie and Andrew Innes of Scottish band Primal Scream.
+On July 16, 2014, Ferreira announced on Twitter that she was working on her second album.
+She called its sound "more aggressive" and worked with Ariel Rechtshaid and Justin Raisen, with whom she produced Night Time, My Time, as well as Bobby Gillespie and Andrew Innes of Scottish band Primal Scream.
 Ferreira also expressed the wish to collaborate with Gesaffelstein.
 She also appeared in the 2016 comedy-drama film Elvis & Nixon, directed by Liza Johnson, and The Trust, which stars Nicolas Cage and Elijah Wood, and is directed by Benjamin and Alex Brewer.